 You’ll also want to include a table of contents and section headers so that the reader knows what they are getting into.

 Once you’re done writing, it’s time to proofread.
 You may be the smartest person in the room, but if you have typos throughout your published work, you can lose credibility fast.

-7. Design and Layout
+7. Perfect the Design and Layout

 8. Promote, Promote, Promote

 Congratulations—you have just written the greatest e-book the world has ever seen!
 Here’s the thing, though: Nobody will ever know it exists unless you promote it.
 Dedicate time to getting your e-book in front of your audience.
 A few ways to get it out there can include: